You love your dog and you want them to live forever.

 Each dog has their own personality and needs.
 They need the right amounts of exercise, play, petting, love, and care.

 It is equally important to give them healthy food that is designed for their body and the right supplements to keep them healthy.
 At TruDog, we are committed to your dog’s health.
-In our shop you can find high-quality, organic dog food, including raw meat, organ meats, and even real bones, raw treats, food, and boosters, and essential supplements that can help to keep your dog healthy and happy, and to allow them to live an energetic, joyful life for as long as possible.
+In our shop you can find high-quality dog food made with raw meat, organ meats, and even real bones, raw treats, food, and boosters, and essential supplements that can help to keep your dog healthy and happy, and to allow them to live an energetic, joyful life for as long as possible.

 A well-fed, happy, and healthy dog means a happy, proud, and grateful dog parent.
 That dog can be your pup, and that dog parent can be you!
 Choose the right food for your dog.
 Visit our shop today.